WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

  git config --list|grep user

  ```
+# BEGIN Only do this ONCE on initial setup
 ## Clone Firmware
 A new private repository is created for every team.
 Check the URL of your repo with the instructors/TAs. _My\_Private\_Repo\_URL_here_ in the command below refers to this shared URL.
 ```